robjhyndman/robjhyndman.com/publications/fforms/index.md

 - algorithm selection
 file: fforms.pdf
 github: thiyangt/fforms
+doi: 10.1002/for.2963
 ---

-A crucial task in time series forecasting is the identification of the most suitable forecasting method.
-We present a general framework for forecast-model selection using meta-learning.
-A random forest is used to identify the best forecasting method using only time series features.
-The framework is evaluated using time series from the M1 and M3 competitions and is shown to yield accurate forecasts comparable to several benchmarks and other commonly used automated approaches of time series forecasting.
-A key advantage of our proposed framework is that the time-consuming process of building a classifier is handled in advance of the forecasting task at hand.
+Features of time series are useful in identifying suitable models for forecasting.
+We present a general framework, labelled FFORMS (Feature-based FORecast Model Selection), which selects forecast models based on features calculated from each time series.
+The FFORMS framework builds a mapping that relates the features of a time series to the “best” forecast model using a classification algorithm such as a random forest.
+The framework is evaluated using time series from the M-forecasting competitions and is shown to yield forecasts that are almost as accurate as state-of-the-art methods, but are much faster to compute.
+We use model-agnostic machine learning interpretability methods to explore the results and to study what types of time series are best suited to each forecasting model.

 Associated R package: **[seer](https://github.com/thiyangt/seer)**